ANSSI-FR/rust-guide/src/04_language.md

 ### Naming

 As of now, the standard library is the de facto standard for naming things in the Rust world.
-However, an effort have been made to formalized it, first in [RFC 430], then in the [Rust API Guidelines].
+However, an effort has been made to formalize it, first in [RFC 430], then in the [Rust API Guidelines].

 The basic rule consists in using :